 What Not to Miss: Pike Place Market, a ride down the Seattle Center Monorail and a visit to the Museum of Pop Culture (MoPOP).

 Having spent many summers in this big badass city, San Fran is a huge favorite of mine simply because I’ve never been to a place that has so much character.
 From eating from corner burrito trucks, chilling in outdoor parks, walking (or biking) across the Golden Gate Bridge, the list of things to do in this city is endless.
 However, I do admit that one of my favorite things to do in the city is to people watch.
 I promise that you will be highly entertained!
+There are also some amazing weekend and day trips from San Francisco covering the likes of wine country, national parks and beyond.
+What more could ya ask for?

 What Not to Miss: Visit Alcatraz, Have some clam chowder from Fisherman’s Wharf, shop in Union Square, and ride a cable car across the city.